KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-tab.md

 ## Anatomy

-The in-meeting tab is a Teams tab that displays content with the following dimensions:
+The in-meeting tab displays your app content using the following dimensions:

 * **Width**: 280 pixels for the webview area.
 There are 20 pixels of padding on the left and right sides of the webview.
-* **Height**: Full bleed to the bottom of the in-meeting tab.
-There are 20 pixels of padding between the tab header and webview area.
+* **Height**: Full bleed to the bottom of the tab.
+There are 20 pixels of padding between the webview area and tab header.

 :::image type="content" source="../assets/images/calls-and-meetings/in-meeting-tab-anatomy.png" alt-text="Illustration showing the UI anatomy of a meeting extension in-meeting tab." border="false":::

 1. **App icon**: The entry point to the in-meeting tab.
-1. **in-meeting tab header**: Includes the tab name.
+1. **Header**: Includes the tab name.
-1. **Tab name**: The name of the tab instance.
+1. **Name**: The name of the tab instance.
-1. **Dismiss**: Dismisses the in-meeting tab.
+1. **Dismiss**: Dismisses the tab.
 Always use the upper-right close icon instead of an action in the footer.
 1. **Webview**: Displays all third-party app content.

 ## Behavior